giraone/pms-jhipster-sql/README.md

 > "303"	"46415"
 > "307"	"36421"

+# surname distribution within a company
 select count(surname) as count, surname from employee where company_id = 1727
 group by surname
 order by count desc

 > "935"	"Müller"
 > "674"	"Schmidt"
 > "440"	"Schneider"

+# all users of a company
+select u.login from company_user cu, jhi_user u
+where cu.users_id = u.id
+and cu.companies_id = 1001

 ```